AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/manage-projects.md

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_manage_projects_advertisername"
 >title="Advertiser Name"
 >abstract="Select the advertiser name from the dropdown menu.
-The options are pre-configured by the advertiser in the connection settings to ensure compatibility with publisher systems."
+The options are pre-configured by the publisher in the connection settings to ensure compatibility with their systems."

 To create a project, select the Plus **+** symbol in the upper right corner.
 Or, if this is your first project, navigate to **[!UICONTROL Collaborate]** > **[!UICONTROL My Projects]**, and select **[!UICONTROL Create a project]**.